How to support your daughter with school friendships

 5. They will be invited to social events

 The definition of “excitement” is a child receiving an invitation to a birthday party or playdate.
-With friendships come more social events and through socialising our children are happy mentally and emotionally.
+Friendships naturally lead to more social events, and through these social interactions, our children thrive both mentally and emotionally.

 Difficult friendships